Salwar: Kurta/kurti

-The use of side slits in the straight cut Punjabi kurta can be traced to the 11th century C.E. female kurtaka worn in parts of north India and was a short shirt, with sleeves extending from the shoulders, to the middle of the body, and had slashes on the left and the right sides.
+The use of side slits in the straight cut Punjabi kurta can be traced to the 11th century C.E.
+Female kurtaka worn in parts of north India was a short shirt, with sleeves extending from the shoulders, to the middle of the body, and had slashes on the left and the right sides.
 This is the same as the modern straight cut kurta which has side slits and worn by women in Punjab.

 In modern usage, a short kurta is referred to as the kurti.
-However, traditionally, the kurti is a short cotton coat (without side slits) and is believed to have descended from the tunic of the Shunga period (2nd century B.C.).
+However, traditionally, the kurti is a short cotton coat (without side slits) and is believed to have descended from the tunic of the Shunga period (2nd century BC).
 The local style of kurti also includes the type that flares out around the waist.

 The traditional Punjabi kurti is front opening and is buttoned.
 Traditionally, a chain of gold or silver called zanjiri is woven into the buttons.
 The use of the kurti by women has been noted during the 1600s to the present day.
 The kurti can be front opening from below the neck to the waist, or cover the back but leave the stomach exposed with some styles fastening at the back.
 A variation of the kurti, known as a bandi, is sleeveless and is worn as a pullover with no side slits and front opening.
 A longer version of the bandi is known as a chemise which has a lace around its hem.
 Both bandi and chemise traditionally have been worn by women indoors.
 Somer versions are worn as pullovers with no side slits and font opening.
 The choli is referred to as kurti in Punjabi which can be half or full sleeved and be hip length.